DADDY’S CREEK TO NEMO BRIDGE

 There will be an additional three miles of Cumberland Trail built southwest from Devil’s Breakfast Table to the Catoosa WMA border near the confluence of Daddy’s and Yellow Creek, which will be part of the Daddys Creek Section.
 The entire section will run seven miles from Hebbertsburg Road to the Daddy’s Creek Trailhead at Devil’s Breakfast Table.
 Flagging for the extension began in August 2015 and became the focus of Big Dig in that year.

-2016-2017 Update: According to the 2016-2017 TWRA Hunting Guide, Catossa is now open year-round for hiking on the Cumberland Trail.
+2016-2017 Update: According to the 2016-2017 TWRA Hunting Guide, page 56, Catoosa is now open year-round for hiking on the Cumberland Trail.
 This is a significant change from previous policy.

-Hikers must wear florescent clothing to maintain visibility to hunter in the area during hunting seasons.
-See details at bottom of this article.
+Hikers must wear florescent clothing to maintain visibility to hunters in the area during hunting seasons.

 For specific hunting dates in Catoosa, contact the Region III WMA Office at 1-800-262-6704.